endlesspint8/endlesspint8.github.io/_posts/2017-07-31-drought-draughts-decency.md

 ## Unease

 When you’re told something inconvenient, something that might/should require you to change how you go about your days, it is understandable if you do not simply accept it like the rational being we all tell ourselves we are.
-No, you are a human and inconvenient information can be handled in an assortment of different ways, the least likely of which, it would seem with growing life experience, would be to consider consider it unemotionally.
+No, you are a human and inconvenient information can be handled in an assortment of different ways, the least likely of which, it would seem with growing life experience, would be to consider it unemotionally.

 First off, the information can be ignored or dismissed.
 After all, you are the arbiter of what you decide to believe (also too confident an assumption regarding our rational abilities).
 Barring, failing, or following this denial you may resort to anger.
 Nothing so well signals indignation to the tribe as a hot emotional response.
 In the face of unremitting facts this will not last long.
 Either the anger will dissipate or a blood vessel will burst, but either way you are likely to be bested by the new reality.
 This is when regressing still further brings us to begging and pleading to get us out of the situation.
 Moral indignation having proved ineffectual it is now time for a different manipulative ploy.